ATNF/askapsoft/Code/Doc/user/current/doc/analysis/extraction.rst

 This page describes the way spectral and image data products can be extracted for each detected source.
 Using these tools, the user can get integrated spectra, noise spectra, moment maps, and cube cutouts for each (or a selection) of the detected sources.

+For all cases, the image products that are created (be they spectra, 2D images or 3D cubelets) are written to either CASA or FITS format images.
+This is selectable using the **imagetype** parameter for each section - this can take the value **casa** (the default) or **fits**.

 Spectral Extraction
 -------------------